-When founded in 1980, LEGRAND LESAGE-CATEL GAULTIER set up a branch dedicated to inheritance law and life assurance, serving an historic customer base of associations and foundations pursuing cultural, religious, charitable, scientific and artistic aims.
+When founded in 1980, LEGRAND LESAGE-CATEL set up a branch dedicated to inheritance law and life assurance, serving an historic customer base of associations and foundations pursuing cultural, religious, charitable, scientific and artistic aims.

 Private clients are also served by this branch.

 Intellectual property rights when bequeathed, assigned or forming part of a deceased’s estate, are governed by special rules, which require in-depth knowledge of the applicable law and regulations.
 The scope of assignation of title and to whom, must be precisely ascertained and the enabling deeds checked for their formal compliance, including duties and counterparty expenses to be discharged, the rules governing publicity and challenges, the consents if any required, the nature of non-transferable moral rights, and of the rights of blood-relative inheritors and other beneficiaries.